virtualagc/virtualagc/Schematics/1006556A/README.md

 The differences that are detected are then either transcription errors (which are fixed within the CAD files themselves), legitimate differences in conventions (such as "(NC)" vs "N.C." for no-connects), or else are actual differences that require, or at least invite, resolution.
 The findings relating to the actual differences are noted below.

-# Expander Gate 60080
+# Signal ROPB

-In the recovered schematic (1006556r), a gate (60080 from ND-1021041 Figure 4-68) appears which does not appear in any of the available revisions of the official schematic drawing (1006556- and 1006556A).
-Moreover, while this gate does not appear in earlier signal-wiring diagram revisions (1006136- and 1006136A), it _does_ appear in signal-wiring diagram 1006136B.
+In the recovered schematic (1006556r), gate 60080 from ND-1021041 Figure 4-68 and its driving connector pin 75 (ROPB) appear which do not appear in any of the available revisions of the official schematic drawing (1006556- and 1006556A).
+Moreover, while these items do not appear in earlier signal-wiring diagram revisions (1006136- and 1006136A), the _do_ appear in signal-wiring diagram 1006136B.

 Conclusion:  The latest revision of the schematic which we have, namely 1006556A, is not the latest actual revision.
-Probably there is a revision 106556B that contains gate 60080.
+Probably there is a revision 106556B that contains gate 60080 and connector pin 75.

+# Signals RRPA and MRRPA/

+Gates 60041 and 60042, driving connector pins 18 (RRPA) and 34 (MRRPA/) respectively, are present in the available official schematic drawings (1006556- or 1006556A) but _not_ in ND-1021041 and the recovered drawing 1006556r.
+Both gates are present in all available revisions of the signal-wiring diagram (1006136-, 1006136A, 1006136B).

+There's not enough available evidence to distinguish between the following 3 possible explanations:

+* It may be an error of omission in ND-1021041.
+* It may be a transcription in 1006556r.
+(I.e., the gates may appear in ND1021041 but haven't yet been found.)
+* There may be revisions C (or higher) of the schematic 1006556 and wiring diagram 1006136 in which the gates have been removed.
+(This assumes that the conclusion in the preceding section is correct, namely that signal-wiring diagram rev B corresponds to schematic rev B, and thus that the gates would therefore still appear in schematic rev B since they appear in rev B of the signal-wiring diagram.)